fireship-io/fireship.io/content/courses/flutter-firebase/auth-login-screen.md

 # Anonymous Auth

-Enable anonymous auth in the Firebase console, then implemment it in the auth service.
+Enable anonymous auth in the Firebase console, then implement it in the auth service.

 {{< file "flutter" "services/auth.dart" >}}
 ```dart